Working in the community

 Please note: The Equal Opportunity Commission will be closed from 4.30pm 23 December 2016, reopening at 8.30am 3 January 2017.

 Can we help?

-The Commissioner’s telephone and online enquiry service provides information on whether your circumstances can be addressed under the Equal Opportunity Act.
+The Commissioner’s telephone and online enquiry service provides information on whether your circumstances can be addressed under the Equal Opportunity Act 1984 (the Act).

-The Commission can deliver free education sessions and workshops for community groups and advocates about rights under the Equal Opportunity Act.
+The Commission can deliver free education sessions and workshops for community groups and advocates about rights under the Act.

 The Commission website has a wealth of information for community members and organisations about their rights and responsibilities under the Act.

 Find more information on the Commission’s webpage Your rights, or contact us on 9216 3900, 1800 198 149 (country callers) 9216 3936 (TTY) or email firstname.lastname@example.org